 Qualities to look for in a safe, child-friendly breed include:

 - Playfulness with children

 Dog Qualities That You May Want to Avoid

 Just like there are qualities to look for in a child-friendly dog breed, there are also traits that are best avoided.
-For instance, dogs exhibit aggressive behavior toward people or other animals.
-Any dog may growl at someone who provokes or hurts them.
-This is different from a dog who is consistently aggressive.
+For instance, you may want to avoid dogs who often exhibit aggressive behavior toward people or other animals.
+Any dog may growl at someone if they provoke or attempt to hurt them.
+This behavior is a natural response and quite different from a dog who is consistently aggressive.

-Aggressive behaviors may include animals who snarl, growl, lung or snap, even without provocation.
+Behaviors that may indicate an aggressive animal include snarling, growling, lunging or snapping at people or other animals, even without provocation.
 Dogs that exhibit these behaviors are more likely to injure your child and others who come into contact with your dog.

 5 Safest Dog Breeds